Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 While Japan produces many new types of <span class="noun" lang="ja-Latn">Hanafuda</span> <em>cards</em>, in Korea <span class="noun" lang="ko-Latn">Hwatu</span> <em>games</em> appear to be much more popular than their Japanese counterparts, and several films about gambling with <span class="noun" lang="ko-Latn">Hwatu</span> — most prominently the [<cite lang="ko-Latn">Tazza</cite>](https://en.wikipedia.org/wiki/Tazza:_The_High_Rollers) series (2006, 2014, 2019) — have been box-office successes.

-Image search results on Instagram (as of writing in 2021) for the hashtags [`#花札`](https://www.instagram.com/explore/tags/%E8%8A%B1%E6%9C%AD/) and [`#화투`](https://www.instagram.com/explore/tags/%ED%99%94%ED%88%AC/) show about twice as many Korean-tagged images, despite Korea having only a third of the number of Instagram users that Japan has.[@JapaneseInstagramUsers][@KoreanInstagramUsers] The content of the images also gives many clues to the game’s popularity: Korean images often show games in progress, and many times being played for money, whereas Japanese images are often just of the cards themselves, focusing on their æsthetic value.
+Image search results on Instagram (as of writing in 2021) for the hashtags [`#花札`](https://www.instagram.com/explore/tags/%E8%8A%B1%E6%9C%AD/) and [`#화투`](https://www.instagram.com/explore/tags/%ED%99%94%ED%88%AC/) showed about twice as many Korean-tagged images, despite Korea having only a third of the number of Instagram users that Japan has.[@JapaneseInstagramUsers][@KoreanInstagramUsers] The content of the images also gave many clues to the game’s popularity: Korean images often show games in progress, and many times being played for money, whereas Japanese images are often just of the cards themselves, focusing on their æsthetic value.

 ## The Art of the Cards